waynevanson/data-entry-obsidian-plugin/readme.md

+# Data Entry - Obsidian Plugin

+Create beautiful forms for use in data entry contexts.

+## WIP

+This is a work in progress.

+You can use it if you want, but there are no guarentees.

-# Installing plugins and stuff
+## Installing plugins and stuff

 ```sh
 VAULT_DIRECTORY=".vault"